 Modern-Day Hippies of 2024

 None of these things are to glorify the hippies of the 1960s.
-They may have been idealists who believed in utopia, but they also didn’t bathe, did a lot of drugs.
+They may have been idealists who believed in utopia, but they also didn’t bathe and did a lot of drugs.
 But through their example, they helped lead the way to better policies.

 For example, because of those original hippies, we have gradually (since the 60s) developed a more mainstream acceptance of the spectrum of sexuality that culminated in the legalization of same-sex marriage in 2015.

 We can also thank those original hippies for helping gain a wider acceptance of marijuana use, which, hopefully will be legalized country-wide this year.
 Oregon became the first state to legalize all drugs in November, 2020.

 Things are a little different in today’s world, but many of the core values of hippies have remained.
 Let’s learn how to be a hippie in 2021!

 Neo Hippie or Hipster

 Just a note here: don’t confuse the terms “hippie” and “hipster”.

-“Hipster” was a term that first appeared in the 1990s, but it grew in popularity in the 2010s.
+“Hipster” was a term that appeared in its current meaning in the 1990s, but it grew in popularity in the 2010s.
 Usually it refers to “bohemians” who exist in a counterculture and reject anything mainstream.